john-itcsolutions/cheirrs/README.md

 `juju deploy --config admin_addresses='127.0.0.1','192.168.1.7' -n 2 postgresql --storage pgdata=lxd,50G postgresql`

-# The second IP address in the above command should be your own  Host's IP Adress.
+# The second IP address in the above command should be your own  Host's IP Address.

 Deploy Redis, and make it contactable: